-As far as the sticking probability of all considered structures in Fig. 6 is concerned, we see again an anticorrelation with the energetical stability of the coverage structures: The striped structure that is the least stable exhibits the higher sticking probability.
+As far as the sticking probability of all considered structures in Fig. 6 is concerned, we see again an anti-correlation with the energetical stability of the coverage structures: The striped structure that is the least stable exhibits the highest sticking probability.
 Note that structures 5 and 6 are in principle equivalent, only the surface unit cell is different.
 It is comforting that within the statistical uncertainty $\leq \pm 0.04$ the sticking probabilities are the same.
 Structure 8 has a slightly smaller sticking probability than the striped structure but all vacancies have another vacancy as a nearest-neighbor.
 In contrast, in structure 7 there is an isolated vacancy apart from a divacancy which leads to the reduced sticking probability.
+In order to better understand the role of the substrate degrees of freedom in the adsorption process, for the $(2 \times 2)$ structure 5 we have additionally performed AIMD simulations with the adsorbed hydrogen atoms, the Pd atoms or all substrate atoms kept fixed, respectively.
+As Fig. 6 shows, the sticking probability is almost reduced by a factor 1/2 when all substrate atoms are kept fixed.
+This seems to be understandable by the fact that due to the presence of the precovered hydrogen atoms the impinging H2 molecules can efficiently transfer their energy to the substrate because of the similar masses.
+This transferred energy is then not available for the scattering thus increasing the adsorption probability.
+Note that on clean Pd(100), such an energy transfer only plays a minor role because of the large mass mismatch between impinging H2 molecules and the Pd substrate atoms.